OsborneSupremacy/OsborneSupremacy/README.md

 I am an experienced software engineer, passionate about building solutions that create value for organizations.

 In my career I’ve worked as a software developer, development team lead, and application development manager.
-In my current role as an application architect, I provide designs, prototypes, patterns, standards, and mentoring for my team members and organization.
+In my current role as an software architect, I provide designs, prototypes, patterns, standards, and mentoring for my team members and organization.

 I am most experienced with the Microsoft ecosystem, particularly .NET (Core and Framework) web and Windows applications with SQL Server databases.
 Additionally, I enjoy learning new technologies as needs and opportunities arise.